 Definition: “Feed a cold, starve a fever”

-“Feed a cold, starve a fever” is based on traditional beliefs about manageing illnesses through diet.
+“Feed a cold, starve a fever” is based on traditional beliefs about managing illnesses through diet.
 The saying suggests that when one has a cold, consuming nourishing food can help the body recover, while during a fever, reducing food intake might be beneficial to avoid overburdening the body.
 Though modern medicine does not strictly adhere to this advice, the proverb highlights an age-old approach to balancing dietary habits in response to different types of illnesses.

 The examples below outline situations where the proverb “feed a cold, starve a fever” can be applied to provide a clear understanding of it in context: